-That’s tough to overcome, and is why building a smooth first-run experience is such a challenge (and opportunity) for personal finance apps.
+That’s tough to overcome, and it’s why building a smooth first-run experience is such a challenge (and opportunity) for personal finance apps.

-Credit Karma — Use free tools to bring 5.1M visitors from Google every month
+Credit Karma — How to use free tools to bring 5.1M visitors from Google every month

-On a monthly basis, Ahrefs data shows that Credit Karma drives 5M visits worth a total of $10.9M in impressions.
+On a monthly basis around 2017, Ahrefs data showed that Credit Karma drove 5M visits worth a total of $10.9M in impressions.

-They come to the Debt Repayment Calculator to calculate the amount of interest left on their debt.
-They come to the Credit Score Simulator to see how their credit score might change with a hard inquiry.
+They came to the Debt Repayment Calculator to calculate the amount of interest left on their debt.
+They came to the Credit Score Simulator to see how their credit score might change with a hard inquiry.

-These free tools have become a significant driver of both traffic and user acquisition for Credit Karma.
-“It took us five years to dispel the baggage that came with our business model,” founder and CEO Kenneth Lin told First Round Review.
+These free tools became a significant driver of both traffic and user acquisition for Credit Karma.
+“It took us 5 years to dispel the baggage that came with our business model,” founder and CEO Kenneth Lin told First Round Review.
 “We had to invest in tools explicitly to turn this around.”

 The success of Credit Karma’s free tools has a lot to do with the way information is generally structured and searched on the web.